- If your MacBook screen is zoomed in, it can be frustrating to use, but it can be easily fixed.

 - To resolve this problem, you can use the zoom out gesture or shortcut, or change the resolution of your display.

-MacBook is a great device, but sometimes minor problems can occur, and speaking of problems, many users reported that their MacBook screen is zoom in.
+MacBook is a great device, but sometimes minor problems can occur, and speaking of problems, many users reported that their MacBook screen is zoomed in.
 This can be a hindrance, but there’s a way to fix it.

 What can I do if my Mac screen is zoomed in?